DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ```
 The syntax works like this:  `url` is a string that tells Python where to look for the file.
 We break it in two because it's too long to fit on one line.  `read_csv` is a Pandas function that reads csv files.
 The `pd.` before it tells Python it's a Pandas command; we established the `pd` abbreviation in the `import` statement.
 The `df` on the left makes this an assignment:  we assign what we read to the variable `df`.

-[If the internet's down, or something else goes wrong, we can do this instead:
+[If the internet is down, or something else goes wrong, we can do this instead:
 ```python
 df = pd.DataFrame([['Dave', 1, 2, 3.5],
                    ['Chase', 4, 3, 4.3],